alexjiang903/LeetCodify/README.md

 # What it does
 - Pulls random question of specified difficulty from bank linked above to review
-- Pulls selected questions' data from LeetCode API (https://github.com/alfaarghya/alfa-leetcode-api)
+- Pulls the selected questions' data from LeetCode API (https://github.com/alfaarghya/alfa-leetcode-api)
 - Updates the sheet with the date of review

 # Additional Features (WIP)